 Tips

-- Cream cheese softens in seconds using a microwave!
-Simply heat every 8oz of cream cheese (cut into fours) for 30 seconds!
+- I love this hack, cream cheese softens in seconds using a microwave!
+Simply heat every 8 oz of cream cheese (cut into fours) unwrapped for 30 seconds.
 Works every time!

 - For a thick cinnamon sugar coating, double coat the chimichangas!
 Toss in the cinnamon sugar mixture twice by dipping in oil and tossing in the sugar mixture.